B&W, 1967, 96 mins. 2 secs.

 Wildly unpredictable and a constant delight for the senses, The Unknown Man of Shandigor is a Cold War freak-out unlike any other.
 The cast alone would make it worth a look, but you also get a feast of unusual architecture here including clever use of Antoni Gaudi designs in Barcelona.
 It's also beautifully shot by Roger Bimpage and filled with delightful detours like Gainsbourg jamming on a Hammond organ during a candelight-strewn Baldhead funeral for an otherwise unreleased ditty called "Bye, Bye Mister Spy."
 Despite being shopped around at Cannes, the film didn't get much traction for director Jean-Louis Roy (including no English theatrical release anywhere) and had to be sought out for years through gray market channels pulled from scarce VHS copies.

-In 2022, new label Deaf Crocodile gave the film its global Blu-ray release (and first legit English-friendly release of any kind) featuring a glorious transfer from a 4K restoration (using everything possible from the camera negative along with other film elements from the Cinémathèque Suisse).
+In 2022, Deaf Crocodile gave the film its global Blu-ray release (and first legit English-friendly release of any kind) featuring a glorious transfer from a 4K restoration (using everything possible from the camera negative along with other film elements from the Cinémathèque Suisse).
 The gray scale and black lavels here are really lovely to behold, making this film look like it just came out of the lab.
 Great work all around.
 The LPCM 1.0 French mono track also sounds excellent and features optional English subtitles.